rfshelley/Documentation/smartapp-developers-guide/preferences-and-settings.rst

 - It can only be used inside a page.
 - It must only be used once per page.

-If these rules are not followed, exceptions are thrown and error messages are displayed when pressing "Save".
+If these rules are not followed, exceptions are thrown and error messages are displayed when pressing *Save*.

 ``remove()`` also sets the page ``uninstall`` to ``true``.